Get instant connectivity & skip roaming fees

 Horrible experience.
 Never again.
 I lost $25 on the Global XL plan, which I never got to use.

-Currently, over 80 travel eSIM brands are available for use in Puerto Rico, offering over 1600 prepaid data plans.
-With such a wide variety of options, travelers should easily be able to find an eSIM that suits their specific data needs and budget.
+There are over 90 travel eSIM providers available for use in Puerto Rico, offering over 1800 prepaid data plans.
+This wide variety of options makes it easy for travelers to find an eSIM that suits their needs.

 AT&T: "A major telecommunications provider offering extensive coverage and high-speed data services across Puerto Rico."